brettpreston/Rustic_Audio/README.md

 ## Dependencies
    - CMake (for Opus Encoding)
-   - AlSA (API for accessing audio devices on Linux)
+   - ALSA (API for accessing audio devices on Linux)

 ## License